geminerald/pressie/README.md

 * Sell ad space on wishlist creation page to give the buyer ideas for what they may want based on their web use.
 * Add Premium Links to View Wishlist page so that buyers can be directed to a specific shop for a fee
 * Add a feature that checks for other places to buy an item apart from the one provided and advises the buyer if they could get the gift cheaper elsewhere.
+* Collect data on what gifts are popular to assist future projects.

 ## User Requirements and Expectations:
 ##### Requirements: